aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 To edit using multiple cursors hold down the command key and click in locations you want the cursor.

-To duplicate text click on line or select one or more lines and type `cmd+d` (partial selection on the last line works)
+To duplicate text click on line or select one or more lines and type `cmd+d` (partial selection on the first and last line works the same)

-To move one or more lines select the lines and type `sh+opt+uparrow` to move up and `sh+opt+downarrow` to move down
+To move one or more lines select the lines and type `sh+opt+uparrow` to move up and `sh+opt+downarrow` to move down (partial selection on the first and last line works the same)

-To delete a line place cursor on the line and type `cmd+backspace`
+To delete a whole line place cursor on the line and type `cmd+backspace` (partial selection on one or more lines works the same)

 ### php tips